GaloisInc/BESSPIN-Tool-Suite/docs/base/modes.md

 - `startFett` calls `startUartPiping` that pipes the target's TTY to a TCP port.
 - `startFett` returns.
 - The tool sends an SQS message to the portal to signal successful deployment.
-- The tool waits indefinitely for either of the following:
+- The tool waits indefinitely for any of the following:
     - Receive a `termination` message (through S3) from the portal [this would continue the normal operation].
     - Receive a `reset` message [See [Reset Button](#reset-button)].
     - The main Firesim/Connectal process seems dead.
 [See [Dead Process](#dead-process)].